jhuseman/CryptoTwitPredict/README.md

 This is much faster if run with a file already in array_sent_json format.

+# More data analysis:

+The file AnalyzeArrayData.py provides additional data analysis on the data.
+There are multiple "versions" of the analysis method kept in the file, in order to still be able to re-create older graphs with new data.
+This can be run with the following command:

+$ ./AnalyzeArrayData.py [infile] [outfile] [version]

+The existing "versions" are:

+- 0.0 - does just a copy of the data

+- 0.1 - bins and averages the data in large groups

+- 0.2 - bins and averages the data across whole days, counting the number of tweets per day

+- compress - removes long text data fields, to save on file space

+# Plotting data after analysis:

+PlotArrayData.py provides a more versatile plotting tool, capable of plotting any pair of numeric axes from an array_json file, and multiple graphs simultaneously.
+This can be invoked with the following command:

+$ ./PlotArrayData.py [filename] [x_var y_var] [x_var2 y_var2] ...

+# Data analysis and plotting simultaneously:

+AnalyzeAndPlotData.py can do both the analysis and the plotting simultaneously, to save the time of writing to then reading the file.  it can be invoked with the following command:

+$ ./AnalyzeAndPlotArrayData.py [infile] [outfile] [analysis_version] [x_var y_var] [x_var2 y_var2] ...

 # Miscellaneous commands used to generate graphs